SINHASantos/zetasql/docs/window-function-calls.md

 +  `PARTITION BY`: Breaks up the input rows into separate partitions, over which the window function is independently evaluated.
+   +  A `partition_expression` computes a value that determines which partition each row falls into.
    +  Multiple partition expressions are allowed in the `PARTITION BY` clause.
    +  An expression can't contain floating point types, non-groupable types, constants, or window functions.